JosefILL/java-prototyping/README.md

 ================

 Testing abilities of Java languages.
 The purpose of project is just my study, testing and fun.
 Project contains two modules.
-One for a unit testing and second one for benchmark testing.
+One for a unit testing and second one for a micro benchmark testing.

 Installation
 ============